paolo-projects/auto-unlocker/README.md

 **Windows:**
 Run *CMake* on the source folder to generate a Visual Studio Project.
-The CMakeList is set up to compile with static libraries, if you have shared ones change it accordingly.
-Point the script to the proper library/headers folders when prompted.
+The CMakeList is set up to compile with static libraries, if you have shared ones change *CMakeLists.txt* file accordingly.
+Point the script to the proper library/headers paths when prompted.

 **Linux:**
-Same procedure.
-Run *CMake* to generate a makefile, then run *make* to compile.
+Use the embedded Makefile.
+Get needed libraries (or compile them) first, then run ```make```